 Get-NetConnectionProfile | Set-NetConnectionProfile -NetworkCategory Private

-To completely disable Windows Firewall (not recommended):
+To disable the Windows Firewall completely (not recommended):

 Get-NetFirewallProfile | Set-NetFirewallProfile -enabled false

-To allow connection using remote management tools:
+To enable connection via remote management tools:

 Enable-NetFireWallRule -DisplayName "Windows Management Instrumentation (DCOM-In)"